-After an eternity has passed, I hear a rustling near the altar where the priests sit-Kobun Chino Sensei.
-Dick Baker and Philip Wilson.
+After an eternity has passed, I hear a rustling near the altar where the priests sit-Kobun Chino Sensei, Dick Baker and Philip Wilson.
 Peter Schneider, an advanced student who might become a priest, is also up there.
-Now Chino Sensei comes down the aisle between our ramrod backs-I see his shadow, with the staff-raised before his eyes.
-He walks all the way around the room and then-whack! whack!-there's the sound of the stick hitting shoulders.
+Now Chino Sensei comes down the aisle between our ramrod backs-I see his shadow, with the staff-raised before his eyes, He walks all the way around the room and

+Š. Ĩ. ġ. then-whack! whack!---there's the sound of the stick hitting shoulders.
 Whack, whack again.
 I look from the corner of my right eye, without turning my head.
 A girl bows, hands together, to indicate she wants a whack.
 It is administered.
 She bows again.
 Chino Sensei passes on.
 The woman next to me bows.
 Shall I ask?
 Do I need to be snapped into alertness from distraction or drowsiness?
 Yes.
 I bow.
 He pulls my hair to the left, whacks me on the right shoulder; pulls it to the right, whack.
 Not painful, invigorating.
 The blood courses faster, my back straightens, the mind grows calmer.
 But the pain in the legs gets worse.

 At last I hear that someone is walking to the huge drum beside the zendo door.
 He begins to beat it, six times, slowly, and the deep vibrating sound goes right into my head and through my body.
 Then there's a bell and again the drums-three sequences.
 It is over.
-I can disentangle my mbs.
+I can disentangle my limbs.
 The next part is easy.
-We stand in the aisles to sing the Heart Sutra three times and make the perfect bow, with the forehead touching the floor, nine times During the suira, which is chanted in Japanese on one springs bath.
-Looking forward to that is very in the moment.
-I don't live fully in the moment.
+We stand in the aisles to sing the Heart Sutra three times and make the perfect bow, with the forehead touching the floor, nine times.
+During the sutra, which is chanted in Japanese on one single note, Philip Wilson, up front, beats a huge follow, wooden fishing with a slit for tits mouth with a padded mallet.
+Peter Schneider strikes a bell whenever a word of a ten whenever a word of particular importance is chanted.
+Ma ka han nya ha ra mit ta shin this is the regular morning ritual fast, time enough for a quick hot springs bath.
+Looking forward to that is very in Zen it means I don't live fully in the moment.

 I run past guest quarters and the office, remove my sandals at a little bridge, and cross the creek to the baths.
 I slip off my clothes, sit on a step to the pool, and put my toes into the the hot water.
 It's hotter here than at Big Sur, and I spend quite awhile getting used to the temperature.
-Two girls are already bobbing in the water and talking
+Two girls are already bobbing in the water and talking softiv.